 “Tell all the truth but tell it slant,” quoth Emily Dickinson, and so I have.

-Thus, light aimed at quotidian family experiences shines also on a great many larger puzzlements and insights which this unusual parental vantage point offers up.
+Any light aimed at quotidian family experiences thus also shines on a great many larger puzzlements and insights which this unusual parental vantage point offers up.
 I began publishing the blog in 2006 as a wee beacon, hoping to emit enough of a signal to attract wisdom from kindred spirits, at a time when lesbian families were virtually invisible online, and genderqueer parents were virtually invisible anywhere.
 The intrepid Googler can find many more of us online and in person now, which is an infinite blessing.

 In the interest of being helpful, back then when genderqueer and LGBT people and parenthood were far more incomprehensible to the average reader, I started a Glossary; some of the entries there may help clarify some facets of queer parenthood for the uninitiated.